rapomerantz/prime_time_time_tracker_angularjs/README.md

 # PRIME TIME TIME TRACKER

 The PRIME TIME TIME TRACKER single-page application allows the user to track clients, projects, tasks, estimated hours, and actual billable hours with ease.
 Billable hours can be displayed in the form of a bar graph.
 Clients, projects, and tasks can be added and removed from the databse simply and efficently.
+A cascading delete automatically removes all projects and tasks associated with a removed client.